I want to talk about a rabbit hole I have fallen down since reading a paper on The Promises and Predicaments of Federated Learning in Healthcare.

 Process Flow:

-- Local Model Training: Each entity trains the model on its local data.
+Each entity trains the model on its local data.

-- Applying Differential Privacy: Entities add random noise to their model updates according to differential privacy mechanisms.
+Entities add random noise to their model updates according to differential privacy mechanisms.

-- Encrypting Updates with HE: The differentially private updates are then encrypted using a homomorphic encryption scheme.
+The differentially private updates are then encrypted using a homomorphic encryption scheme.

-- Secure Aggregation by Server: The server aggregates the encrypted updates without decrypting them, thanks to HE.
+The server aggregates the encrypted updates without decrypting them, thanks to HE.

-- Updating Global Model: The aggregated result is decrypted (if necessary) and used to update the global model.
+The aggregated result is decrypted (if necessary) and used to update the global model.

-- Model Distribution: The updated global model is sent back to for the next training round.
+The updated global model is sent back to for the next training round.

 Appendix

-A.1 Federated Learning Optimization
+A.1 Federated Learning Optimisation

 The objective in FL is to minimize the global loss function: